July 12: Today in Royal History

 Full name: John Charles Francis

 For the first four years of his life, John appeared healthy, but at the age of four he suffered his first epileptic seizure, and his condition gradually worsened.
 Besides epilepsy, it is quite possible that John also had a mild form of autism.
 A household was set up for John at Wood Farm on the Sandringham Estate and John lived there under the care of his nanny Charlotte Bill who was called Lala, and several other staff members.
 A young girl named Winifred Thomas, who suffered from asthma and had been sent to the country to live with her aunt and uncle, was John’s companion.
 Winifred visited John nearly every day and the two went on walks and took care of the garden.
 Later in life, Winifred recounted John’s excitement at watching zeppelins passing over Sandringham in 1916 and his pleasure in meeting ‘a real, live soldier’, her father Sergeant Frederick Thomas who visited that same year.
-She also remembered his mother Queen Mary as a loving and interested parent who spent a lot of time with her son.
+She also remembered his mother Queen Mary as a loving and interested parent who spent much time with her son.
 John’s grandmother Queen Alexandra also visited him often.

 Unofficial Royalty: Prince John of the United Kingdom